Conference Tackled the Changes That Lie Ahead For Hudson Valley Commercial Real Estate Market

 For municipalities to succeed in attracting business and the highly sought-after millennial demographic.
 “The key is to create, walkable, transit-accessible neighborhoods with character,” Pinsky said.
 The mix of uses in these neighborhoods should be designed to retain the empty-nester population, which is an important talent base for many companies, as well as attract millennials and young professionals, he added.

 “The key to success is maintaining and growing the talent base and if you do that the companies will follow,” Pinksy related.

 IBM’s Cuevas said the real estate industry has to date not really evolved or changed dramatically in response to the technological disruptions already taking place both here in the U.S. and across the globe.
 He believes that municipalities and developers need to create a much different suburban lifestyle that attracts and appeals to the new generation.

 “Technology is going to impact everything from smart cities, smart communities, smart buildings,” he said.
 “Landlords are going to have to change how they operate buildings and facilities.
 Developers have to change the way they think about developing a property in many different respects.”

 Cuevas and others differed on whether companies continue to want open concepts or now require more of a hybrid design that incorporates some enclosed conventional offices with collaborative open space.

 “I think the real estate industry is about to see a tremendous amount of change over the next 10 years,” he predicted.

-HGAR’s Haggerty said that the panel provided a great deal of perspective and insights into the changes that are coming in the real estate sector.
+HGAR’s Haggerty said the panel provided a great deal of perspective and insights into the changes that are coming in the real estate sector.
 “We have been seeing change.
 It seems like it’s happening quickly, but it’s nothing like what I anticipate over the next five years.
 We are really going to see a lot of change and we can’t afford to debate forever.
-We have got to adapt and we have got to act. “
+We have got to adapt and we have got to act,” he said.